 Get a square meal while rounding out your social circle.
 Suppers are quickly becoming a time-honored tradition at Wharton.
 Enjoy a delicious meal, relax, and catch up with friends at a monthly cluster supper.

 Imagine what you could do with mentors, workshops, office space, awards, prize money, and more.
-Penn Wharton Entrepreneurship is one of the most influential hubs of entrepreneurship in the world — an entrepreneurial ecosystem where you can grow your idea into a successful business.
+Venture Lab at the University of Pennsylvania is one of the most influential hubs of entrepreneurship in the world — an entrepreneurial ecosystem where you can grow your idea into a successful business.

 From funded summer internships to direct work with social enterprises, you’ll find the support you need to make an impact while here at Wharton.
 Wharton’s Social Impact Initiative (WSII), a hub for all activities, brings Wharton’s expertise, entrepreneurial spirit, and vast network to the complex intersection of business and social impact.
 Wharton students and WSCII furthers the commitment to make Wharton a “force for social good.”